vladiRoz/TLDR/Tasks.md

 todos

 1. react and typescript
-2. ~~new ui, popup with summery~~
-4. ~~open api failures (retry mechanism with sqs/sns)~~
-5. limit usage (waf atm).
+2. limit usage (waf atm).
-6. caching.
+3. caching.
-7. Monitoring and Alarms: Set up CloudWatch alarms to monitor the API usage and detect sudden spikes or anomalies in traffic.
+4. Monitoring and Alarms: Set up CloudWatch alarms to monitor the API usage and detect sudden spikes or anomalies in traffic.
-9. lambda auto package updates
+5. lambda auto package updates

 Road map

-1. Upload white papers
-2. payments (maybe needs a website)
+1. payments (maybe needs a website)